GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 .. index::
     single: Function Default Parameters

-daScript's functions can have default parameters.
+Daslang's functions can have default parameters.

 A function with default parameters is declared as follows: ::